tensorleap/tensorleap/examples/cifar10/README.md

 poetry run test
 ```

-This file will execute several tests on [the leap_bindet.py] script to assert that the implemented binding functions: preprocess, encoders,  metadata, etc,  run smoothly.
+This file will execute several tests on the `leap_binder.py` script to assert that the implemented binding functions: preprocess, encoders,  metadata, etc,  run smoothly.

 *For further explanation please refer to the [docs](https://docs.tensorleap.ai/)*

 ## Project Description
 ### Resnet18 model with CIFAR-10 dataset

-This project utilizes the [Resnet18]() algorithm to perform image classification on the [CIFAR-10]() dataset.
+This project utilizes the Resnet18 algorithm to perform image classification on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 The
 CIFAR-10 dataset comprises 60,000 32x32 color images distributed across 10 classes, with each class containing 6,000
 images.
 The ground truth labels for the classes are as follows: 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog',
 'frog', 'horse', 'ship', and 'truck'.